Amine5588/SimplifiedDigitalTwinPrototypeDriver/README.md

 Fuzzy implementation of self driving car.
 The project is created with pygame, which have the capability to react to road situations and adjust its speed accordingly.
 The road situation can be implemented real time i.e put a rock in the middle of the game when the car is driving to test if the car stops.

+--> Use of Fuzzy Logic for the Driver Model
+The driver model in this project employs fuzzy logic to simulate human-like decision-making for controlling the vehicle.
+Fuzzy logic allows the driver digital twin to handle imprecise or uncertain inputs (e.g., “near” distance, “medium” angle, “green” traffic light) and produce smooth, intuitive outputs (e.g., “stop,” “slow,” “faster”) for vehicle speed and navigation.

 ### Prerequisites

 Create python virtual environment.
 Download this github repository.